datajoely/kedro-rich/README.md

 The plug-in is in very early days so it will be a while before (if) this makes it to pypi

 1. Clone the repository
-2. Run `make install` to install this to your environment
+2. Run `make dev-install` to install this to your environment
 3. Go to any Kedro 0.17.x project and see if it works!
 (Please let me know if it doesn't).

 ### (Option 2) Direct from GitHub